 - MRI of the head

 Some doctors consider Epley’s maneuver to be the most effective BPV treatment.
 It involves moving the piece of calcium to a different part of your inner ear where it will no longer cause problems.

 Your doctor may prescribe medications to relieve spinning sensations.
 These drugs may include:

 However, medications are often not effective in treating vertigo.

-You can work to manage the dizziness associated with BPV with the following tips:
+There are steps you can take to manage the dizziness associated with BPV.

 Living with the condition can be challenging.
 It can affect relationships with friends and family, productivity at work, and quality of life.
 BPV is uncomfortable but manageable, and it usually improves with time.
-Unfortunately, BPV may still recur after successful treatment, and it may return without warning.
-There is no cure for BPV.
+Unfortunately, BPV can occur again after successful treatment, and it may return without warning.
+There’s no cure for BPV.